loggar/ng/ng-book/README.md

-# ng-book 2: The Complete Guide to Angular 2 Sample Code
+# ng-practice: The Complete Guide to Angular 2 Sample Code

 ## Organization